 Jagan Reddy cancels order renaming Dr APJ Abdul Kalam award after dad YSR Reddy

-Hyderabad, Nov 05: Chief Minister Jagan Mohan Reddy on Tuesday withdrew an order to rename the 'APJ Abdul Kalam Pratibha Puraskar Awards' after the CM's father, the late YSR Reddy, after backlash.
+Hyderabad, Nov 05: Chief Minister Jagan Mohan Reddy on Tuesday withdrew an order to rename the 'APJ Abdul Kalam Pratibha Puraskar Awards' after the CM's father, late YSR Reddy, after backlash.

 The government on Monday said the Dr APJ Abdul Kalam Pratibha Vidya Puraskar will now be known as YSR Vidya Puraskars.